earthly/website/blog/_posts/2021-04-15-wes-mckinney.md

 toc: false
 last_modified_at: 2020-04-15
 author: Vlad
-excerpt: "Learn how Earthly is revolutionizing containerized build and testing automation with the help of industry veteran Wes McKinney, the creator of pandas and CEO of Ursa Computing.
-Discover how Earthly's innovative approach can save time and improve productivity for complex projects in the data engineering community."
+excerpt: Learn how Earthly is bringing repeatable builds to the world with the help of industry veteran Wes McKinney, the creator of pandas and CEO of Ursa Computing.
+Discover how Earthly is revolutionizing containerized build and testing automation, and why Wes is excited to be a part of this innovative project.
 internal-links:
     - pandas
     - data engineering